 3. A family history of prostate cancer

 If you have a family risk of prostate cancer, you may be at a higher risk of developing the disease.
-According to Prostate Cancer UK, your likelihood is two and a half times more if you have a first-degree relative (father or brother) who suffered from it.
+According to Prostate Cancer UK, your likelihood is two and a half times higher if you have a first-degree relative (father or brother) who suffered from it.

-Research also tells us that this likelihood may be increased further if your father or brother was diagnosed before the age of 55, and/or if you have a mother or sister who suffered from breast or ovarian cancer.
+Research also tells us that this may be increased further if your father or brother was diagnosed before the age of 55, and/or you have a mother or sister who suffered from breast or ovarian cancer.

 4. Obesity